Birmingham looks at twin city Zaporizhzhia as Ukraine celebrates Independence Day

 Did we mention canals?
 Birmingham has 35 miles of them, enjoyed by walkers, cyclists, and narrowboat owners and they are a reminder of a unique industrial history.
 During the Industrial Revolution the canals were busy waterways transporting coal, iron and other heavy goods.
 They played a crucial role in the development of Birmingham and the Black Country.
 And we should give a name-check to Spaghetti Junction – AKA Gravelly Hill Interchange.

-Zaporizhzhia sits on the Dnieper River in southeastern Ukraine.
+Zaporizhzhia sits on the Dnieper River in south-eastern Ukraine.
 It's home to Khortytsia Island, a former Cossack stronghold with the Khortytsia National Reserve and the open-air Museum of Zaporizhian Cossacks.
 It also has Faeton Retro Cars Museum, The Sich, Soborny Avenue – the longest street in Europe.

-Birmingham is vast – it is the UK’s largest city outside London –and is home to more than 1.1m people from myriad backgrounds and communities, ranging from Bangledeshi and Somali to Chinese and Ukrainian.
+Birmingham is vast – it is the UK’s largest city outside London –and is home to more than 1.1m people from myriad backgrounds and communities, ranging from Bangladeshi and Somali to Chinese and Ukrainian.

 It is a sporting city that hosts a wide range of top-flight sporting clubs and major events including Edgbaston Cricket Club, Aston Villa and Birmingham City football clubs and of course Alexander Stadium, which played host to the athletics programme and opening and closing ceremonies of the 2022 Commonwealth Games.

 Edgbaston is one that’s internationally renowned for its cricket ground, whilst we have a Chinese Quarter, the Jewellery Quarter and an array of destinations for culture and entertainment.
 See the blooms of The Birmingham Botanical Gardens, indulge in a spot of history at the Black Country Living Museum or get your thinking cap on at Thinktank Science Museum to name but a few.
 And when day turns to night, get ready to party, with countless bars and restaurants for whatever takes your mood.
-There are even two world-class arenas to choose from, which welcome some of the world’s biggest stars.
+There are even 2 world-class arenas to choose from, which welcome some of the world’s biggest stars.